lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 ### Metadata

-The **LSP8-IdentifiableDigitalAsset** expect the usage of [LSP4-DigitalAsset-Metadata](./LSP-4-DigitalAsset-Metadata.md) to store the metadata of the asset, as well as defining standard specific data keys to store LSP8 specific metadata.
-These data key can be either stored for the whole contract using `setData(..)` or for a single tokenId using `setTokenIdData(..)`.
+The **LSP8-IdentifiableDigitalAsset** expect the usage of [LSP4-DigitalAsset-Metadata](./LSP-4-DigitalAsset-Metadata.md) to store the metadata of the asset, as well as defining standard data keys to store LSP8 specific metadata.

+Describe in LSP8 standard that the data keys LSP8TokenIdFormat and LSP4Metadata can be set per tokenIds using setDataForTokenId(...)

+Data keys such as [`LSP8TokenIdFormat`](#lsp8tokenidformat) or [`LSP4Metadata`](./LSP-4-DigitalAsset-Metadata.md#lsp4metadata) can be stored:

+- either for the whole contract using `setData(..)`
+- per NFT / tokenId using [`setDataForTokenId(..)`](#setdatafortokenid).

-To set metdata for each specific tokenId, set the `LSP4Metadata` key for each tokenId using `setTokenIdData(..)` function.
+For instance to set metdata for each specific tokenId, set the `LSP4Metadata` data key for each tokenId using `setDataForTokenId(..)` function.

 #### ERC725Y Data Keys